Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 ### 4.1.1 Rzepakowski & Jaroszewicz Tree and Forest<a class="anchor" id="basic"></a>

 In their paper <a  href="https://core.ac.uk/download/pdf/81899141.pdf/"> Decision trees for uplift modeling with single and multiple treatments</a> Rzepakowski and Jaroszewicz propose the usage of a decision tree for uplift modeling.
 The goal of their tree is to maximize the divergence of outcome distribution between the treatment(s) and control and between treatments.
 To that end they developed a splitting criterion used to evaluate the possible splits.
-For each possible split they calculate the associated gain (Figure 5)
+For each possible split they calculate the associated gain.
+To put it simply the gain is the divergence of outcome distribution after the split, minus the diveregence prior to it.
+The aim is to find the split, which maximizes the gain.

 <img
 align="center"
 width="600"
 height="100"
 style="display:block;margin:0 auto;" src="https://github.com/jkrol21/blog/blob/master/static/img/seminar/multiple_treatment_uplift/Gain.PNG">

 <img
 align="center"